BManoff/telco-churn-project/readme.md

-# Telco Project
-This repo is to provide some insight into the structure of what your first project (and those after) will resemeble.

-## About the Project

 ### Project Goals

 The project goal is to identify large drivers of churn and come up with a model that acts on those findings so we may take the next steps towards reducing churn.